Diaphragm Birth Control

 • Spermicide and a diaphragm should always be used together: neither one is effective in preventing pregnancy when used alone.

 It is important to gently wash the device after each use, and it must also be carefully examined for tiny holes.
-Checking for holes is as simple as running it under water and inspecting to ensure that water does not leak through.
+Checking for holes is as simple as running the diaphragm under water and inspecting to ensure that water does not leak through.
 If there are any leaks, no matter how small, the device is no longer effective and must be replaced.

 If you’re interested in learning more about the diaphragm as an option for birth control, please watch this video.